apache/uniffle-website/community/how to release.md

     [] -1 disapprove with the reason

 Thanks,
-On behalf of Apache Uniffle (Incubating) community
+On behalf of Apache Uniffle community

 ```